Skip to Content

 If you are just going to be cooking for yourself or one other person, you could try them here.

-What sort of containers shall I use to freeze the sauce in?
+What sort of containers should you use to freeze the sauce in?

 I often use air-tight plastic containers.
 They are handy and easy.